Occupational Therapy

 Areas of Interest: Paediatrics, especially in the area of handwriting, fine and gross motor skills, executive functioning, emotional regulation and social skills

-Yan completed their studies at Curtin University and is set to graduate in 2025, with course completion in November 2024.
-As a new graduate, they have already gained extensive experience through 1,000 hours of fieldwork practice, including a three-week placement in aged care, an eight-week placement at a paediatric clinic, and an eight-week placement at Job Access.
+Yan completed their studies at Curtin University and graduated in 2025, with course completion in November 2024.
+As a graduate, they have already gained extensive experience through 1,000 hours of fieldwork practice, including a three-week placement in aged care, an eight-week placement at a paediatric clinic, and an eight-week placement at Job Access.

 Rachel has gained a significant amount of experience working with people living with disabilities over the last few years.
 Rachel loves helping people get the most out of their lives by supporting them to live more independently and seeing them make improvements over time makes her happy to be part of their journey.